-PEO2003, Sports Officiating 3 hrs., 3 crs.
+PEO2003, Sports Officiating

 This course is designed to provide students with a working knowledge of sports officiating through the use of lecture, videos, and practical experience.
 Interpretation of rules from a selection of sport activities will be included.
 This course will count as an academic elective.